sourcebots/docs/content/kit/pi/sd-card.md

 title: Flashing your SD card
 ---

-To fully update your Pi's software, or refresh it if you think it's not working correctly, you can flash our SD card image onto the micro-sd card in your Pi.
+To fully update your Pi's software, or refresh it if you think it's not working correctly, you can flash our SD card image onto the microSD card in your Pi.

 To update the SD card, you'll need to download our update file, `pi-image.img.xz`.
 The flashing procedure is identical to flashing other images.